 - Founder and managing partner of two businesses namely Intoto Solutions (Pty) Ltd and Maraswi Consulting Services (Pty) Ltd.

-- Explores themes of gender, class and race through the sculptural representation of her alter ego, Sophie, whom is dressed in altered domestic worker uniforms
+- Explores themes of gender, class and race through the sculptural representation of her alter ego, Sophie, who is dressed in altered domestic worker uniforms.

 The Late Judge Ronnie Bosiele

-- Reached the highest judicial office in South Africa (SA) of all UJ Law graduates and recommended by the JSC to the President for appointment to the Constitutional Court, although he was not appointed
+- Reached the highest judicial office in South Africa (SA) of all UJ Law graduates and was recommended by the JSC to the President for appointment to the Constitutional Court, although he was not appointed.

-- Toured Europe with her previous two albums, claimed the number 1 spot with her Kulture Noir on the German World Music Charts and the number 3 spot on the European Music Charts
+- She Toured Europe with her previous two albums, and claimed the number 1 spot with her Kulture Noir on the German World Music Charts and the number 3 spot on the European Music Charts.

 Judge Boissie Henry Mbha

 - Reached the highest judicial office of Judge of Appeal at the Supreme Court of Appeal.

 - Non-Executive Chairman, Africa Development, for Marriott International.

 - Significant contributor to social cohesion, promoting advocacy and development of the Pan-African society through her art.